imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 **Explanation:** You are creating a closure that return a function.
 When you are curring with a new number, new number is added to the base you have provided.

-**Answer:** You can add a curry method to the prototype of Function.
+**答案:** You can add a curry method to the prototype of Function.
 If now parameters is passed to curry, you simply return the current function.
 If you have provided arguments to curry there are two steps

 *   **Step-1:** Concatenate old arguments (provided while creating curry), with new arguments (added after cooking little bit) by using `args.concat(toArray(arguments))`
 *   **Step-2:** Pass all the arguments to the function by using apply.